uniwebcms/framework/README.md

 At runtime, the Framework connects your content with the appropriate component from your Foundation.

-**Static and dynamic content.** While content is markdown-first, you're not limited to static pages.
-Frontmatter can specify dynamic data sources—APIs, databases, CMS integrations.
-The framework handles data fetching and provides it to your components, so you can build everything from static marketing sites to dynamic dashboards with the same content-first architecture.
+**Content with structure and dynamics.** Markdown handles content naturally, but you can also use JSON blocks for structured data and data sources for dynamic content.
+The framework handles data fetching and provides everything to your components—from static marketing sites to data-driven product catalogs with the same content-first architecture.

 ## Workspace Organization